 The mitochondrial matrix contains 70s ribosomes.
 The ribosome in the mitochondria of a human cell is 55s type, called mitoribosomes.
-The 55s ribosome is divide into two subunits such as large 25s and small 35s subunits.
+The 55s ribosome is divided into two subunits, such as large 25s and small 35s subunits.
 25s contains 12s rRNA and the 35s subunit contains 5s rRNA and 16s rRNA.

 Matrix also contains genetic material which is usually anchored to the inner membrane.
 Mitochondrion synthesizes most of its proteins and enzymes using its protein-synthetic machinery, hence the mitochondrion is considered a semi-autonomous organelle.

-In many cells, mitochondrion looks like continuous form as endoplasmic reticulum, hence the name mitochondrial reticulum.
+In many cells, the mitochondrion looks like a continuous form similar to the endoplasmic reticulum, hence the name mitochondrial reticulum.
 This form undergoes contentious organization and reorganization.
 The mitochondrial reticulum shows regular fission and fusion.

 Fusion is mediated by mitofusin, FPZO proteins.
 Fission is mediated by dynamin-related proteins such as Drp-1 and Dnm-1.
 The morphology and distribution of the mitochondrial reticulum are very important for cellular differentiation and function.
 Any mutations in the fusion or fission result in the development of abnormalities.
 For instance, in Drosophila, a mutant prevents mitochondrial fusion leading to extensive fragmentation of the mitochondrial reticulum.
 This mutation blocks spermatogenesis and causes male sterility.